This article is the second in a four-part series which describes each of the 4 Bioteams Zones, continuing with the Connectivity Zone.

 - Organisational Hubs (who are very well connected to the company grapevine at a high level)

-Some of the recent developments in "social software" for networking and business development could be particularly helpful here if we rigourously applied them to our organisational teams as well as our personal networks.
+Some of the recent developments in “social software” for networking and business development could be particularly helpful here if we rigorously applied them to our organisational teams as well as our personal networks.

-So bioteam network connectivity provides a team with:
+So bioteams network connectivity provides a team with:

 - Responsiveness to changes in the external environment or market

 - Unofficial fast channels for getting help easier and quicker to avert a team or project crisis

 - ‘Jungle guides’ who can help the team stay on the winding road to project success

 This article has introduced the next three action rules of bioteaming which can take your team to another level of effectiveness based on the overarching principle “Bioteams are highly connected virtual networks”: